camaraproject/NumberVerification/documentation/SupportingDocuments/CAMARA Number Verification — Operator Token Acquisition.md

 #### Operator Token (SD-JWT) structure — reference

-The Application SHALL NOT parse this; it is documented here so that Aggregator implementers (and reviewers of this specification) understand what travels in the `sub` claim of the `assertion` and what §5 below covers.
+The Application SHALL NOT parse this; it is documented here so that Aggregator implementers (and reviewers of this guide) understand what travels in the `sub` claim of the `assertion` and what §5 below covers.

 The SD-JWT is composed of **two JWTs joined by a single `~` separator**: